theory/jsonpath/README.md

 | `?<logical-expr>`  | filter selector: selects particular children using a logical expression |
 | `length(@.foo)`    | function extension: invokes  a function in a filter expression          |

+## Dependencies

+This package has no runtime dependencies, only testing dependencies.

 ## Copyright

 Copyright © 2024-2025 David E. Wheeler